tedwards2412/ripple/README.md

 - IMRPhenomXAS (aligned spin)
 - IMRPhenomD (aligned spin)
 - IMRPhenomPv2 (Still finalizing sampling checks)
+- TaylorF2 with tidal effects
+- IMRPhenomD_NRTidalv2, verified for the low spin regime (chi1, chi2 < 0.05), further testing is required for higher spins

 ### Generating a waveform and its derivative

-Generating a waveform is increadibly easy.
+Generating a waveform is incredibly easy.
 Below is an example of calling the PhenomXAS waveform model to get the h_+ and h_x polarizations of the waveform model

 We start with some basic imports: